ECP-WarpX/WarpX/Docs/source/developers/local_compile.rst

 Compiling With Pre-Compiled Dependencies
 ----------------------------------------

-This workflow is best the fastest to compile WarpX, when you just want to change code in WarpX and have the above central dependencies already made available *in the right configurations* (e.g., w/ or w/o MPI or GPU support) from a :ref:`module system <install-hpc>` or :ref:`package manager <install-dependencies>`.
+This workflow is the best and fastest to compile WarpX, when you just want to change code in WarpX and have the above central dependencies already made available *in the right configurations* (e.g., w/ or w/o MPI or GPU support) from a :ref:`module system <install-hpc>` or :ref:`package manager <install-dependencies>`.

 Instead of downloading the source code of the above central dependencies, or using a local copy of their source, we can compile and install those once and instruct CMake to `find their install locations and configurations <https://hsf-training.github.io/hsf-training-cmake-webpage/09-findingpackages/index.html>`__.